-These cells are capable of dividing and generating new oocytes, which become new eggs.
+These cells are capable of dividing and generating new oocytes which become new eggs.
 Advanced medical tools allow scientists to see how many times a cell has divided over its lifetime, and if conventional science stands true, all human eggs would have the same number of divisions, as all eggs should be present at birth.
-However, scientists have found that some of these cells have many more divisions, suggesting that new eggs were forming over the women’s lifetimes.
+However, scientists have found that some of these cells have many more divisions which suggests that new eggs were forming over the women’s lifetimes.

 While the research is still in its infancy and has only been conducted on mice at this point, it suggests that fertility and egg development may continue long after birth.